openengsb/sample-xlink-java-client/README.md

 );

 Make sure that the opening and closing bracket have no leading or trailing spaces.
-Every fieldDefintion must be written in it�s own row.
+Every fieldDefintion must be written in it's own row.

 Accepted Constraints are
  PRIMARY KEY